quicwg/base-drafts/draft-ietf-quic-transport.md

 included in subsequent ACK frames; see {{generating-acks}} and {{frame-ack}}.

 Each packet number space maintains separate acknowledgement state and separate ECN counts.
-Coalesced packets (see {{packet-coalesce}}) carry several QUIC packets that share the same IP header.
-The ECN count for the ECN codepoint received in the associated IP header are incremented once for each QUIC packet.
+Coalesced QUIC packets (see {{packet-coalesce}}) share the same IP header.
+The ECN counts for the ECN codepoint received in the associated IP header are incremented once for each QUIC packet.

 For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet